udecode/plate/packages/select/README.md

 # Plate select plugins

-This package implements select on backspace plugin for Plate.
+This package implements the select on backspace plugin for Plate.
 It allows setting a list of element types to select on backspace.

 ## Documentation